-Tommy Hilfiger’s Adaptive Collection Was Made for People With Disabilities
+Adaptive: Tommy Hilfiger’s Line for People With Disabilities

 It's not about what you wear, it's about how it makes you feel.